ahmedsam007/NanoJet/PRIVACY_POLICY.md

-# Privacy Policy for IDMMac Browser Extension
+# Privacy Policy for NanoJet Browser Extension

 **Last Updated:** October 22, 2025

 ## Introduction

-IDMMac ("we", "our", or "the extension") is a browser extension that helps users download media files using the IDMMac desktop application.
+NanoJet ("we", "our", or "the extension") is a browser extension that helps users download media files using the NanoJet desktop application.
 This privacy policy explains how the extension handles data.

 ## Our Commitment to Your Privacy

 **We do NOT collect, store, transmit, or share any personal information or user data.**

-The IDMMac extension operates entirely locally on your device and does not communicate with any external servers, analytics services, or third-party services.
+The NanoJet extension operates entirely locally on your device and does not communicate with any external servers, analytics services, or third-party services.

 ## What the Extension Does

-The IDMMac extension:
+The NanoJet extension:

 1. **Detects downloadable media** on web pages you visit
 2. **Extracts download URLs** from video and audio elements
-3. **Sends download information to your local IDMMac app** using the `idmmac://` custom URL scheme
+3. **Sends download information to your local NanoJet app** using the `idmmac://` custom URL scheme
 4. **Reads cookies** from websites (only to pass them to your local app for authenticated downloads)
 5. **Adds a download button overlay** on video elements for your convenience

 All of these operations happen **locally on your device**.
-No data leaves your computer except to communicate with your own IDMMac desktop application running on the same machine.
+No data leaves your computer except to communicate with your own NanoJet desktop application running on the same machine.

 ## Data Collection and Usage